ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

   reused
 - Contributing to open-source packages is the best way to learn how to code

-## Python virtual environments
+## Virtual environments

-- Virtual environments isolate your setup from the rest of the system
+- Virtual environments isolate a project's setup from the rest of the system
-- It ensures different project do not interfere with each other
+- It ensures different projects do not interfere with each other
-- For instance:
+- For instance, you may want simultaneously:
   - a production environment with tried and true version of your software and tensorflow 1.15
   - a development environment with shiny stuff and a migration to tensorflow 2.1